raihaninfo/RESTful-web-services-in-go/README.md

 In REST architecture, a REST Server simply provides access to resources and REST client accesses and modifies the resources.
 Here each resource is identified by URIs/ global IDs.
 REST uses various representation to represent a resource like text, JSON, XML.
 JSON is the most popular one.

-## Characteristics of REST services
+## Characteristics of REST services.

 ### These are the main properties that make REST simple and unique compared to its predecessors: